adasegroup/returney/README.md

 ## Structure
-- `RMTPP` - folder with our implementation of vanilla Du et al. paper
+- `RMTPP` - folder with our implementation of Du et al. paper
-- `RNNSM` - folder with our implementation of vanilla Grob et al. paper
+- `RNNSM` - folder with our implementation of Grob et al. paper
-- `semi-supervised` - folder with our experiments on semi-supervised approaches to the problem
+- `grobformer` - folder with our implementation of RNNSM model based on hawkes transformer
-- `data` - folder with relevant datasets
+- `data` - folder with relevant datasets and helper function for their processing
 - `references` - folder with relevant existing implementations and their descriptions